 The Second Heaven: The Asset Valuation Risk Layer

-The second Heaven floats closely above the first but has a distinctly different air quality.
-Cashflows are very informative, but we need to get a magical transformation of the numerous possible projections into a single number: the property value.
+The second Heaven floats closely above the first one, but has a distinctly different air quality.
+Cash flows are very informative, but we need to get a magical transformation of the numerous possible projections into a single number: the property value.
 This is because there is a critical number we need to establish, the so-called Loan to Value ratio.
 Since a building will typically not be listed and actively traded in any market, how is this value to be determined?
-With a model, of-course, using the cashflow projections of the previous layer but also further inputs from market transactions to establish a risk premium with which to discount the previously modeled cashflows.
+This is typically done with a valuation model, using the cash flow projections of the previous layer but also further inputs, for example from market transactions.
+This establishes a risk premium with which to discount the previously modeled cash flows.

 The third Heaven is simply the projection of the second (valuation) layer into specific states of the future.
 For our little commercial bank, what really matters is not the current value of the property but its value at a time point where the loan might stop being serviced.
 That scenario is when the property might be used as a means to mitigate loss on the loan.